Skip to main content

 Inn Haato mein Laga de mehendi baandh Shagun ka dhaaga, Jogan ho gayi teri Dulaari mann Jogi saang laaga!

-Heer's mother caught her daughter's eyes fixed somewhere in the crowd and her eyes travelled back and the smile faded.
-After the performance, she grabbed Heer by her hand and said, " Beta, not everyone is as lucky as Ajab remember that, every Royal doesn't love a commoner.
-I don't want you to get hurt that's all."
+Heer's mother caught her daughter's eyes fixed somewhere in the crowd, and her eyes travelled back, and the smile faded.
+After the performance, she grabbed Heer by her hand and said, " Beta, not everyone is as lucky as Ajab.
+Remember that, every Royal doesn't love a commoner.
+I don't want you to get hurt, that's all."
 Heer was troubled.
-By her mother's revelation or realization, she couldn't tell.
+By her mother's revelation or realisation, she couldn't tell.
 Shakti was looking all over for her in vain now.

 " Time for the beautiful couples dancing for their friends here.
 Ven and Rosalina for Kunwarsa and Rohan and Mahek for Kuwaranisa."